Emplea-do/emplea_do/Readme.md

 4. Open the solution

+5. Install this nuget packages
+    - Microsoft.AspNetCore.HttpsPolicy
+    - Microsoft.AspNetCore.Session

-5. Restore nuget package
+6. Restore the rest of nuget package

-6. Run
+7. Run